 The outdoor camera with Base Station provides secure coverage of the perimeter of your home, day or night.
 The Base Station has an SD card slot, enabling local video storage so you don’t miss a moment of footage.

-The convenient Wyze Cam Pan is one of part of Wyze’s line of indoor cameras.
+The convenient Wyze Cam Pan is just one part of Wyze’s line of indoor cameras.
 It has the ability to turn on its swivel base and follow any motion detected via Motion Tracking.

 They’re also one of the few brands that offer local recording via a microSD card.
 But how exactly does this work?